Getting Admitted Against All Odds

 She said her procedure was to show her application to top school MBAs with a challenge for them to find something to improve.
 For instance, a previous reviewer had said her application came across as arrogant.
 She believed she had fixed that.
 Her goal was to have three reviewers in a row say to her: “You could make minor changes here and there, but what you have is about as good as it gets.
 Submit it.”

 I said that summed up my judgment precisely.
 She sprang into the air with a shriek, “Finally!”
-She told me she had been following this procedure for over a year, and the last reviewer always seemed to have a suggestion for an improvement.
+She told me she had been following this procedure for over a year, and the last reviewer always seemed to have a suggestion for a significant improvement.
 She just could not be more pleased that I had not had one.

 She followed up with a thank-you letter.
 She wrote in it that she had been a “Category II” admission.
 Who, then, would be “Category I”?
 Examples would include a female neurosurgeon from Germany and a man who had been a speechwriter for the President of the U.S. A personal letter of recommendation from the President of the U.S. doesn’t hurt, and presumably his essays were pretty good too.